-the baseline.

-Improved travel time and access results in diverting truck volumes from nearby parallel routes, as well as national routes like I-10, I-35 from Laredo to San Antonio, and I-35 to I-70 from Dallas to Denver.
-This results in truck traffic increasing 23% in Segment #1 over the baseline.

-- Attract corridor truck traffic from 2,200 in 2018 to 5,100 in 2050, a growth of 132 percent, and 34 percent over the baseline. - Provide improved access for agriculture and petroleum products as well as imports from International Trade Gateways to the south.
+- Reduce travel times 89 to 146 minutes across the entire corridor and 26 to 42 minutes in Segment #2 over the baseline. - Improved travel time and access results in diverting truck volumes from nearby parallel routes as well as national routes like I-10.
+I-35 from Laredo to San Antonio, and I-35 to I-70 from Dallas to Denver.
+This results in truck traffic increasing 36% in Segment #2 over the baseline. - Attract corridor truck traffic from 2.200 in 2018 to 5.100 in 2050, a growth of 132 percent, and 34 percent over the baseline. - Provide improved access for petroleum products as well as imports from International Trade Gateways to the south.